taiga-tech/lambda-edge-image-convert/README.md

 - handler: /src/index.handler

 ## Todo
-- [ ] Automatic deployment with github actions
+- [x] Automatic deployment with github actions
 - [ ] Added format that can be converted
+- [ ] Describes how to install "sharp" on Amazon Linux

 ## References